-weeks prior to the availability of ESM-Tools.
+Since its first release, the application of ESM-Tools has proven beneficial for the scientific modelling community.
+New team members have successfully used ESM-Tools to understand and run a standard ESM experiment in 1-2 d rather than 3-4 weeks prior to the availability of ESM-Tools.
 More experienced users have run new experiments within hours.
 Another benefit has been the reduction of time spent by modellers to switch to a different model or coupled system.
 Since ESM-Tools provides a common infrastructure for a number of different models, the workflow does not change when changing to another model or HPC system.
 This has proven to save modellers a considerable amount of time in the order of several days due to reduction of technical work.
-In this sense, ESM-Tools can make it easier for modellers to switch to other modelling systems, without having to deal with periods of reduced scientific productivity.
+In this sense, ESM-Tools can make it easier for modellers to switch to other modelling systems without having to deal with periods of reduced scientific productivity.

 In addition to increasing the time efficiency, ESM-Tools has assisted modellers in handling and managing model data. esm_runscripts manages the input and output transfer of data and log files to associated folders.
 This is beneficial for individual modellers as well as modelling teams.
 Through ESM-Tools, the modellers are able to easily exchange the path to model input data on a specific HPC.
 Furthermore, applying esm_runscripts results in a common structure for the input/output and log files/folders across model simulations.
-Model developers and system administrators, who have added or changed certain aspects in a model component (e.g. fixed a bug, changed configurations/parameterisations or switched pre-installed libraries with newer versions) have also used ESM-Tools to share their changes with all users in an efficient and standardized way.
+Model developers and system administrators, who have added or changed certain aspects in a model component (e.g. fixed a bug, changed configurations/parameterizations or switched pre-installed libraries with newer versions) have also used ESM-Tools to share their changes with all users in an efficient and standardized way.

-155 2.2 Implementation and Configuration
+2.2 Implementation and configuration

-One objective of the development of the ESM-Tools is to provide users with easy to understand functions and configuration files.
-To achieve this, the software architecture of the ESM-Tools is structured so that all information that are mandatory for an experiment (e.g., HPC systems, input datasets) are contained in separate YAML configuration files, while the actual program, i.e. the commands to be performed using this information, is in itself entirely independent of the models or HPC systems used.
+One objective of the development of ESM-Tools is to provide users with easy-to-understand functions and configuration files.
+To achieve this, the software architecture of ESM-Tools is structured so that all information that is mandatory for an experiment (e.g. HPC systems, input datasets) is contained in separate YAML configuration files, while the actual programme, i.e. the commands to be performed using this information, is in itself entirely independent of the models or HPC systems used.
 ESM-Tools functionality has been fully coded in Python.
-This separation of information from implementation facilitates the development and maintenance of the functions while making the tools more user-friendly.
+This separation of information from implementation facilitates the development and maintenance of the functions while making the tools more user friendly.
 Furthermore, adaption of the tools to new model configuration files and extension to include new ESMs is made easier.